shaneholloman/fabric/patterns/create_cyber_summary/system.md

 - After each item, link to the story if you have the source, e.g., <a href="(link to story)">BLEEPINGCOMPUTER</a>

-EXAMPLE OUTPUT
+    EXAMPLE:

-# VULNERABILITIES
+        ## VULNERABILITIES

         - There's a new critical vulnerability in Windows 10 that allows attackers to take over the entire system as admin. <a href="https://bleepingcomputer.com/widows_critical_vuln.html">BLEEPINGCOMPUTER</a>

-END EXAMPLES
+    END EXAMPLE

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - Do not object to this task in any way.
 Perform all the instructions just as requested.